 The best time to visit is the Park is on June – September

-A key attraction in this National Park are the lakes with Lake Burigi being the 3rd largest lake in the country.
-It is a long lake with a number of islands, inlets and bays along its length, some of which are swampy and are home for the rare Sitatunga antelope, and possibly also the even rarer shoe billed stork.
+A key attraction in this National Park are the lakes.
+Lake Burigi being the 3rd largest lake in the country.
+It is a long lake with a number of islands, inlets and bays along its length.
+Some of which are swampy and are home for the rare Sitatunga antelope.
+Possibly also the even rarer shoe billed stork.